cardstack/cardstack-documentation/guides/getting-started/index.md

 - Linux and Mac systems should also install [Watchman](https://facebook.github.io/watchman/)
 - If you are developing in a Windows environment, use [Bash](#todo) if you would like to be able to follow this tutorial exactly as written.

+Developers should be familiar with JavaScript, HTML, and git in order to follow along with these Guides.

 ## Download an existing project

 Developers using Cardstack will spend most of their time working on Cards,